HwSwthub/STM32-Sonar-Sensor/README.md

 ## Project

 This project was done as part of the Hardware and Software course.
-This project allows possible to make links between software development and the use of hardware.
+This project allows to make links between software development and the use of hardware.
 To do this, the files made available make it possible to understand the operation of the I2C and interrupts by using a STM32F303RE Nucleo 64 chip and an SRF02 distance sensor.

-STM32 :
+## STM32
 The STM32 is a new and popular processor and tool.
 Similarly, you will need to prepare a tutorial based on one of the devices provided.
 The difficulty will be to understand how to use and configure the tool for this target processor.